phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## Partial results

-Because you can 'stitch' fields together like we showed above with the `@Source` annotation, there is a possibility that some of the queries fails.
+Because you can 'stitch' fields together like we showed above with the `@Source` annotation, there is a possibility that some of the queries will fail.
-Let's say the score data is in a totally separate system than the person data, and that score system is down, however a query came in that request person data and the scores.
+Let's say the score data is in a totally separate system than the person data, and that score system is down, however a query came in that requests person data and the scores.
-Rather than failing the whole query, we can return partial results, so still contain all the person data you asked for, but include the error for the scores.
-So this query we had:
+Rather than failing the whole query, we can return partial results, so still return all the person data you asked for, but include the error for the scores.
+So this query:

 ```graphql
 {